tomdee/calico-coreos-vagrant-example/README.md

 4) Verify environment

 You should now have two CoreOS servers, each running etcd in a cluster.
-The servers are named core-01 and core-02.
-By default these have IP addresses 172.17.8.101 and 172.17.8.102.
+The servers are named calico-01 and calico-02 and IP addresses 172.17.8.101 and 172.17.8.102.

 At this point, it's worth checking that your servers can ping each other.

-From core-01
+From calico-01

     ping 172.17.8.102

-From core-02
+From calico-02

     ping 172.17.8.101